MarioDelgadoSr/DataVisual/README.md

 -------- | -----------
 .join | A join object (array).
 Each element of the array will be an object referencing a joined (matching) dataRow and visuaObj.
 .join.dataRow | A reference to data row from the original data array that corresponds to the joined (matching) visualObj.
-.join.visualObj | A reference to the ThreeJS mesh being 'joined' to.
+.join.visualObj | A reference to the Three.js mesh being 'joined' to.
 .data | The original data participating in the 'join'.
 .visual | The original visual participating in the 'join'.
 .dataKey | The data key attribute being used to join to a corresponding mesh in the visual.